AMC Custom Audience For Sponsored Ads: The Ultimate Guide

 Step 7: Using AMC’s AI Features

 Amazon Ads has introduced a generative AI-powered SQL generator within Amazon Marketing Cloud.
-It allows advertisers to create audience segments faster and more intuitively.
+It allows advertisers to create AMC audience segments faster and more intuitively.
 Instead of manually writing complex queries, you can describe your goal in plain language.
 For example: Create an audience of users who saw my streaming TV ads but didn’t purchase in the last 30 days.

 Once generated, advertisers can run the query in AMC to build and activate the audience in Amazon DSP or Ads Console across channels.